From Israeli coalition: Unity and healing, without Netanyahu

 Mr. Bennett apologized in a TV interview for calling Mr. Abbas a supporter of terrorism in the past.
 “Our new government will be an opportunity to turn the page between Israel and its Arab citizens,” he offered.

-For staunch hard-liner Avigdor Lieberman, also a one-time Netanyahu adviser and loyalist turned rebel, joining this coalition would gain him the influential post of finance minister.
-A secularist, he also wins as this would be the first government in decades that does not include ultra-religious Jewish parties.
+For staunch hard-liner Avigdor Lieberman, also a onetime Netanyahu adviser and loyalist turned rebel, joining this coalition would gain him the influential post of finance minister.
+A secularist, he also wins as this would be the first government in decades that does not include ultrareligious Jewish parties.

 For Labor and Meretz, the two left-wing parties in the coalition, joining gives them a chance to reposition themselves as having governing abilities.
 Although Labor has been part of occasional unity governments, Meretz, which is further left, has not been in a ruling coalition for over 20 years.